Service

 Mentorship

-I recognize that one of the most effective ways to promote diverse scholarship is through mentoring those with less privileged positionalities than me.
+I recognize that one of the most effective ways to promote diverse scholarship is through culturally responsive mentorship.
+I take an individualized approach to mentorship to support trainees’ unique goals.
+When we build on our strengths and improve upon our gaps in knowledge, we are better equipped to meaningfully contribute to team science.
 To this end, I have mentored undergraduate students on professional and academic development.
 This has included mentorship on undergraduate theses, writing letters of recommendation, and making myself available for mock interviews.
 I have also designed and implemented a course-based undergraduate research experience that provides research-based mentorship.
 Materials can be accessed here.

 Committees